Ankith-Suravarapu/CUSTOMER-SEGMENTATION-USING-K-MEANS-CLUSTERING-/README.md

 Check that the assumptions K-means makes are fulfilled.
 Apply K-means clustering algorithm in order to segment customers.

-And This Project done by
+And This Project done by:

 [KONIJETI SRI VYSHNAVI](https://github.com/srivyshnavikonijeti)___________________             AM.EN.U4AIE20042